dkn16/H21F/README.md

 For **HGP** and **NP**, sampling codes are in the `Sampling` folder.
 After getting posterier samples, using notebooks in `Prediction` folder to do the component separation.

+suffix `_nopol` means only two kernels are adopted, one for modeling the foreground and one for modeling the 21 cm emission. `_pol` means three kernels are used, for foreground, polarization leakage and 21 cm, respectively.

 ### Post analysis and evaluation

 See notebooks in `Evaluation` folder.
+(Pending)